 Medical oncology: Depending on the type of NET and treatment goals, chemotherapy, hormone therapy and/or targeted therapy may be used to manage certain types of NETs, including advanced NETs.
 Some targeted therapies for pancreatic NETs include everolimus and sunitinib.
 Chemoembolization, in which chemotherapy drugs are administered directly into the tumor, may be an option if the disease has metastasized to the liver.

 Radiation oncology: Radiation therapy is generally used when a neuroendocrine tumor has spread or is in a location that makes surgery difficult.
-CyberKnife® is a non-invasive option for patients and enables our radiation oncologists to deliver high doses of radiation with pinpoint accuracy to NETs.
+CyberKnife® is a non-invasive option for patients and enables our radiation oncologists to deliver high, targeted doses of radiation to NETs.
 For metastatic disease to the liver, TheraSphere® or SIR-Spheres® is an innovative therapy that delivers radiation directly to tumors in the liver.

 Interventional radiology: Radiofrequency ablation may be used for NETs that have spread to the liver.
 This technique uses high-energy radio waves to heat and destroy cancerous cells.
 NanoKnife® provides a minimally invasive option for patients with inoperable or difficult-to-reach tumors.
 Instead of using extreme heat or cold, which may damage normal adjacent tissues, the NanoKnife System uses electrical currents to destroy NETs.
 For NETs that have spread to the liver, embolization procedures may help reduce or cut off the supply of blood to the tumor.